Living Units—Consuming the City

 Vătămanu & Tudor’s residency at Künstlerhaus Büchsenhausen was supported by KulturKontakt Austria.

-Mona Vătămanu (*1968) & Florin Tudor (*1974) have been collaborating since 2000.
+Mona Vătămanu (*1968) and Florin Tudor (*1974) have been collaborating since 2000.
 Their work has been shown in numerous international exhibitions since 2004, including solo presentations at the Frankfurter Kunstverein (2013), the Vienna Secession (2009) and BAK Utrecht (2009).
 The duo has participated, among other things, in the 5th Berlin Biennale (2008) and the Venice Biennial (Romanian Pavilion, 2007).
 Vătămanu & Tudor live and work in Bucharest.

 6020 Innsbruck, Austria